-I am also an education consultant, independent research historian, professional advocate (Special Needs and Exceptional), teacher, and writer (my scholarship is a Master’s thesis on Slavery in Fredericksburg).
+I'm Sarah (she/her/hers), and I am an education consultant, yoga therapist (specialty is learning and trauma), independent research historian, professional advocate (Special Needs and Exceptional), teacher, and writer (my scholarship is a Master’s thesis on Slavery in Fredericksburg).
 In my pre-mom life, I taught Social Studies and numerous electives at the highly acclaimed Open High School in Richmond, Virginia from 2002-2003, and as a substitute teacher in 2004.
 I enjoyed working as a graduate teaching assistant while completing my Master's degree in History at Virginia Commonwealth University from 2004-2005.
 Sharing the learning journey with my own children is the most rewarding (and challenging) journey.
-Homeschooling styles, educational theory, brain development, genetics, bioethics, and eugenics are all topics of deep research for me.
+Learning styles, educational theory, brain development, genetics, bioethics, and eugenics are all topics of deep research for me.